TIPS ON HOW TO GIVE YOUR CAT A BATH

 - Gently run a metal or rubber brush over their back, sides, stomach and tail to remove excess fur or dead skin

-- Use talcum powder, or your fingers to gently pull apart knots or mats
+- Use corn starch or your fingers to gently pull apart knots or mats

 - After combing through your cat’s hair, check their skin for ticks, fleas or any other irritants